How to get the most out of EPCOT with toddlers and little kids

 Rope drop crowds at Test Track

-Waiting for the rope to drop for Test Track!
+Waiting for the rope to drop!

 Which is the best first ride to choose at EPCOT?